akkhayar/docs.akkhayar.com/docs/community/contributing.md

 5. Git Ignore

 There are a lot of YouTube crash courses for GitHub in Burmese, and even more in English.
-I will link a playlist that I find useful here: https://www.youtube.com/watch?v=DB_MEZZdiIs&list=PLD_eiqVVLZDge73nM5J-LyPgbfVL6vnDc
+Here is a useful playlist: https://www.youtube.com/watch?v=DB_MEZZdiIs&list=PLD_eiqVVLZDge73nM5J-LyPgbfVL6vnDc

 ## Commit Messages